-I LOVED school — every day, everything about it, all the extra curricular activities, the classes, my teachers, (most of) my classmates, everything!
+As a kid, I loved everything about school — all the extra curricular activities, the classes, my teachers, (most of) my classmates, everything!

-I participated in as many extra curricular activities and events I could during my school year (it was a full schedule but I’m glad I did it then) and I really thrived in a structured school environment.
+I participated in as many extra activities as I could cram into my schedule, and I thrived in a structured school environment.

 - home maintenance